 - In a Halloween episode of The Simpsons, after an army of Homer clones destroys Old Gil's farm, Old Gil sighs and says "At least I still have my health."
 Cue the Homers eating him alive.
 His skeleton is left behind to say "Awwww..."

 - At the end of Daffy Duck's Quackbusters Daffy is completely bankrupt and can't pay his rent, and a repo crew come in to take all his stuff.
 Daffy then says "One thing's for sure, I've got nowhere else to go but up!", then a wrecking ball crashes in his office.

-- Transformers Prime: In "Operation Bumblebee Part 1", the kids try to make Bumblebee feel better by playing a racing video game.
+- Transformers Prime: In "Operation Bumblebee Part 1", the kids try to make Bumblebee feel better about the loss of his vehicle mode by playing a racing video game.